Calcitonin blood test

-Calcitonin is a test that measures the amount of the hormone calcitonin in the blood.
+The calcitonin blood test measures the level of the hormone calcitonin in the blood.

 There is usually no special preparation needed.

-The health care provider may suggest a calcitonin test when you have symptoms of medullary thyroid cancer or MEN syndrome, or a family history of these conditions.
+or , or a family history of these conditions.
 Calcitonin may also be higher in other tumors, such as: